-If a council official is offered a bribe, the incident must immediately be reported to (their supervisor and) the General Manager.
-ICAC, and where relevant, the police, must be informed immediately.
-For further information refer to the ICAC brochure Bribery, corrupt commissions and rewards, 2006.
+- If a council official is offered a bribe, the incident must immediately be reported to (their supervisor and) the General Manager.
+ICAC, and where relevant, the police must be informed immediately.
+For further information refer to the ICAC brochure Bribery, corrupt commissions and rewards, 2006 or subsequent revision. - Soliciting personal gifts or benefits is strictly prohibited under all circumstances.

-1 ICAC 2006, Bribery, corrupt commissions and rewards

-- Soliciting personal gifts or benefits is strictly prohibited under all circumstances.
 If a council official becomes aware of another council official soliciting gifts or benefits, he or she should report it immediately to (their supervisor and) the General Manager, who should inform the ICAC through a section 11 report.2 - Gifts that may not be outright bribes but are nevertheless suspected of being offered for the purposes of influencing a council official's behaviour in his or her official capacity are always to be declined.
 In such circumstances the incident should be notified to (the supervisor and) the General Manager, who should consider whether to make a section 11 report to ICAC. - The acceptance of any offer of money (or equivalent) is strictly prohibited in all cases, since in all likelihood such a gift would be perceived as an attempt at bribery.
 'Money' includes any form of credit or cash-like gift such as, but not limited to cash, cheques, money orders, bank deposits, gift vouchers, credit cards, debit cards with credit on them, prepayments such as phone or internal credit, memberships or entitlements to discounts, regardless of the amount or value.
 This situation includes offers of money to cover expenses for trips to view samples of work, or to expedite the work of Council.

-If an official is offered a gift of 'money', it is to be refused and the incident reported immediately to (their supervisor and) and the General Manager and declared in accordance with this policy.
+If an official is offered a gift of 'money', it is to be refused and the incident reported immediately to (their supervisor and) the General Manager and declared in accordance with this policy.
 Any such gift that is received without the recipient's knowledge, for example in the mail, must immediately be reported and declared, and every effort made to return it.

-In addition, and taking into account the issues of perception, negative consequences and current developments, the thrust of Council's policy is 'gifts and benefits not accepted' as far as is practicable.
+In addition, and taking into account the issues of perception, negative consequences and current developments, the thrust of Council's policy is that 'gifts and benefits are not accepted' as far as is practicable.
 Accordingly Council also requires:

 - In normal circumstances, all gifts and/or benefits offered to a council official of Council are to be declined.
-No gift or benefit should be personally retained by a council official. - Notwithstanding the above requirement there are provisions for special circumstances: - o situations that relate to protocol, cultural aspects, sister-city relationships, international delegations and the like - hospitality associated with events and functions hosted by community based (not-for-profit) organisations, attendance at which is consistent with the council official's role - in particular the statutory role of a councillor - o insignificant gifts / benefits associated with hospitality, promotional materials and other situations described in this policy. - All gifts offered are to be formally declared, and subsequent actions determined (if required), and the details entered into Council's Gifts and Benefits Register.
+No gift or benefit should ever be personally retained by a council official. - Notwithstanding the above requirement there are provisions for special circumstances: - situations that relate to protocol, cultural aspects, sister-city relationships, international delegations and the like - hospitality associated with events and functions hosted by community based (not-for-profit) organisations, attendance at which is consistent with the council official's role - in particular the statutory role of a councillor